- Recipes Home

 2. Once the dough is ready, place in a bowl cut a cross into the top and cover with cling film; now poke 4-5 holes with a toothpick for air circulation, so that the yeasts can feed on sugars present in the dough, creating ethyl alcohol and carbon dioxide, to start the rising process.
 Keep the dough at a temperature between 78°F (26°C) and 82°F (28°C) for at least 48 hours.

-3. The sourdough starter should look like after 48 hours collapsed, frothy and slightly increased in volume.
+3. The sourdough starter should appear collapsed, frothy and slightly increased in volume after 48 hours.
 Now we'll proceed with the first refreshment, take a small bowl and take 7 oz (200 g), of sourdough then add 7 oz (200 g) bread flour followed by 3.5 oz (100 g) of water, adjust the amount of water depending on how much your dough absorbs.
 Knead the mixture and form dough which is soft, and not sticky.

 4. Store the rest of the sourdough starter , because the sourdough starter will be fed for the next 14 days and you don't want to end up with a huge mass of dough.